Consumers - SURFboard Central: Changing the Wi-Fi Name & Password

 • WPA3 Personal (AES) - Wi-Fi Protected Access version 3 with personal security key (Highest level of security).

-• WPA2/WPA3 Mixed Personal (AES) - Combination of Wi-Fi Protected Access version 2 and 3 with personal security key.
+• WPA2/WPA3 Mixed Personal (AES) - Combination of Wi-Fi Protected Access versions 2 and 3 with personal security key.

 CAUTION: When changing the Wi-Fi network name and password, Wi-Fi clients in the network will lose wireless connection and will need to connect to the new SSID with the new Wi-Fi password.